muratk3n/thirdwave/en/README.md

 ---

-"Pence prepares to oversee Trump’s loss — and then leave town
+"Pence prepares to oversee Trump’s loss — and then leave town.
 It’s a tactic Pence has used in recent weeks: stay out of the spotlight and insulate himself from his boss’s election-fraud crusade, while still bolstering his own credentials"

 [Link](https://www.politico.com/news/2020/12/17/pence-trump-election-loss-447326)